Buazeez/AI-Detective/README.md

 ### Common Issues

-1. **Firebase Connection Error**: Check your Firebase config and rules
+1. **Build Errors**: Check that all dependencies are installed
-2. **AI API Error**: Verify OpenRouter API key and credits
+2. **Deployment Issues**: Ensure Vercel is properly configured
-3. **Build Errors**: Ensure all environment variables are set
+3. **Local Storage Issues**: Clear browser data if needed
-4. **Deployment Issues**: Check Vercel environment variables
+4. **Game Not Loading**: Check browser console for errors

 ### Development Tips

 - Use `npm run dev` for hot reloading
 - Check browser console for errors
 - Use React DevTools for component debugging
-- Firebase Emulator for local testing
+- Local storage inspection in browser dev tools

 ## 📈 Future Enhancements